 - 1 / 35oz can of whole peeled Italian tomatoes

 Heat oil in large saucepan, add garlic and saute until golden, 5 minutes.
 Add tomato paste and stir for 1 minute.
 Add tomatoes and crush with a spoon.
 Season with salt, pepper, sugar, and basil.
 Simmer for 30 minute.
 Makes approx 3 cups.

 Merry Christmas!
-Christmas would not be complete without making gingerbread men.
-This recipe was found in simplyrecipes.com and is easy with tasty results.
+Christmas would not be complete without making gingerbread people.
+This recipe was found on simplyrecipes.com and is easy with tasty results.